survivejs/site/pages/blog/122-kea-interview.md

 ---
-title: 'Kea - High level abstraction between React and Redux - Interview with Marius Andra'
+title: "Kea - High level abstraction between React and Redux - Interview with Marius Andra"
 date: 2017-09-18
-headerImage: 'assets/img/kea.jpg'
+headerImage: "assets/img/kea.jpg"
-keywords: ['interview', 'reactjs', 'redux', 'state-management']
+keywords:
+  ["interview", "react", "redux", "state-management"]
 ---

 Redux took the React world by a storm when it was introduced.
 The simple idea provided a guideline for the community and "solved" state management for a lot of different kinds of applications.